Nigronia serricornis: Development

-N. serricornis likely has a three-year life cycle consisting of an egg, larva, pupa and adult stages.
+N. serricornis likely has a three week life cycle consisting of an egg, larva, pupa and adult stages.
 The larvae live for up to three years in aquatic environments hunting invertebrates and are the only life stage which feeds.
 The pupa then crawls out of the water onto rotting logs or near the shore to pupate in shallow chambers for up to three weeks.
-After the adults emerge from the chambers they need up to an hour to dry before they can fly away and find mates, although they are relatively poor fliers so they do not move very far from their pupation site.
-The adults only live for about a week and in this time they need to mate and the female needs to find a site to deposit her eggs, known as an oviposition.
+After the adults emerge from the chambers, they need up to an hour to dry before they can fly away and find mates, although they are relatively poor fliers, so they do not move very far from their pupation site.
+The adults only live for about a week and in this time, they need to mate, and the female needs to find a site to deposit her eggs, known as an oviposition.
 The female chooses a site for depositing her eggs on structures that overhang water, such as leaves or bridges, which allow the newly hatching larva to fall directly into the water and as such the adults to not have to invest any further resources to their offspring.
 The females seem to choose their oviposition on locations that are unoccupied by other egg masses but otherwise the sites are not limited to any preference for egg deposit.

 Oxygen consumption

 Most insects, especially aquatic insects, have shown to have fluctuation in their oxygen consumption due to the weight and size of the organism, the temperature and/or chemistry of the water or the season of the year it is.
-Year round presence of N. serricomis larvae in streams results in generally stable respiratory responses to temperature.
+Year-round presence of N. serricomis larvae in streams results in generally stable respiratory responses to temperature.
 Physiologically, N. serricomis larvae are adapted to maintain a constant oxygen consumption regardless of temperature, season or stage of larval development.
 This consistency allows N. serricomis larvae to vary their metabolism in direct relation to its surrounding water temperature.